-Our end of the year fund balance for debt service was \$114,170.
-It is projected that our recent re-finance and stabilization of the housing market will allow us to continue to reduce the mills requested each year until the maturation of our capital projects bond in 2020.
-Our rate request for winter of 2018 is 2.20 a reduction of .06 mills from the prior year.
+Our end of the year fund balance for debt service was \$91,865.
+Our rate request for winter of 2019 is 2.19 a reduction of .01 mills from the prior year and is projected to be sufficient to retire the debt in 2020.
+After the year ended June 30, 2019, the community did vote in a new bond of \$15,030,000 with a maturity term of 17 years.
+Our first levy for this bond will be December of 2020.
+Our projected stable housing market should allow us to have stable or slight reductions in the mills requested each year assisting in maintaining our positive tax collection rates.

 The District will continue to work with our financial advisor to evaluate future rates and the necessary debt service fund balance.
 All principal and interest payments were made by the due dates this fiscal year.